What gun should I bring for training?

 Can I take the advanced classes (higher numbers) without taking the prerequisites??

 Remember your grade-school days, when you learned to count, then learned to add single digits, then learned to add double-digits, and eventually the concepts of multiplication and exponents were accessible to your well-primed young mind?
-Well, firearms training is sequential in much the same way.
-It's pretty difficult to load a semi-automatic handgun, for example, if you are unfamiliar with choosing the correct ammo or racking the slide.
+Ministry of Defense firearms training material is sequential in much the same way.
+It's pretty difficult to, say, clear a Type 3 malfunction, support-hand only, in the dark if you are unfamiliar with loading a magazine and racking the slide.

 I don't own a gun yet.
 Can I still train?